High Wave Action on the Great Lakes

 The Dangers of Swimming in Great Lakes Waves

-A quick review of Great Lakes fatality and rescue incidents shows a common factor: High waves with a short wave period.
-Waves on the Great Lakes are different from the ocean because they are strictly wind driven (whereas the ocean contains both wind driven and far travelling waves-or swell).
+A quick review of Great Lakes fatality and rescue incidents reveals a common factor: moderate to high waves with a short period.
+Waves on the Great Lakes are different from the ocean because they are driven by local winds (whereas the ocean contains both locally wind driven waves and waves travelling from far distances-or swell).
 As a result, they typically have a much shorter Period, or length of time in between each successive wave.
-This means swimmers have less time to recover from a wave before the next wave hits!
-The data collected on Great Lakes current related incidents showed that most current-related incidents occurred when wave periods were between 2 and 5 seconds (figure 2).
+This means swimmers have less time to recover from a wave before the next wave hits.
+This also leads to the waves appearing more chaotic than traditional ocean waves.
+Some compare the Great Lakes to swimming in a washing mashine because the waves can become so disorganized and choppy (image 3).
+The data collected on Great Lakes current related incidents shows that most drowning fatalities and rescues occurred when wave heights ranged from 3 to 6 feet (figure 1), and wave periods between 3 and 5 seconds (figure 2).

-This data implies that swimming during times of high waves presents several risks:
+Swimming during times of moderate to high waves presents several risks:

-2. Waves are coming into shore in rapid succession-generally with less than 5 seconds in between waves!
-This can easily tire a swimmer
+1. Waves are coming toward shore in rapid succession-generally with less than 5 seconds in between waves.
+This can easily tire a swimmer, and leaves little recovery time for those that get knocked down.